Find the Lady (1976 film)

 Find the Lady is a 1976 comedy film directed by John Trent.
-It was one of the earliest films in which John Candy stars.
-The plot involves kidnapping schemes all involving the same woman except the wrong woman gets taken and the right one, Victoria (Alexandra Bastedo), runs away with her boyfriend.
+Though John Candy had small or supporting parts in several previous movies, this was the earliest film in which he had a lead role.

 The film is a spin-off of the earlier film It Seemed Like a Good Idea at the Time, which features the Kopek (Candy) and Broom (Lawrence Dane) characters in a subplot.

 The cast also includes Ed McNamara, Hugh Webster, Delroy Lindo and Mickey Rooney.

+Plot

+Detective Roscoe Broom and his bumbling partner Kopek are assigned to a case involving the kidnapping of an opera singer, not realizing that she faked her own kidnapping to run away with her boyfriend.
+This causes problems for the detectives since two sets of kidnappers are after the woman.